OctopusDeploy/blog/blog/2020-07/connect-an-aws-account-to-octopus/index.md

 ## Connecting AWS to Octopus Deploy

 In the previous section you learned about creating the ability to have Octopus Deploy interact with AWS at a programmatic level.
-Now that you understand the purpose of the access and secret keys, it's time to set up the AWS account in Octopus Deploy.
+Now that you understand the purpose of the access and secret keys, it’s time to set up the AWS account in Octopus Deploy.

 1. Open up a web browser and go to the Octopus Deploy Web Portal.